 - Clean soft rags

-Make your paper drying frame by stapling window screen material around the picture frame and stapling it to the back of the wood.
+Make your paper drying frame by stapling window screen material around an old picture frame.
 You may want to make several frames so that you can make more than one sheet of paper at a time.

-Place water, lint and torn paper into a shallow pan a bit larger than your picture frame.
-Allow to soak about 30 minutes or until saturated and soft.
+Place water, lint, and torn paper into a shallow pan a bit larger than the picture frame.
+Allow it to soak about 30 minutes or until saturated and soft.
 This makes a paper pulp mixture called "slurry".
 Scoop out one cup of slurry, put it into a blender, and add more water to fill the blender.
 Blend for a few seconds until it's smooth and mushy.
 Pour paper mush into a large tub.
-Repeat several times until there's about 5 inches of mushy water in the tub.
+Repeat several times until there are about five inches of mushy water in the tub.

 Be sure to remove any clumps that you see so your paper will be smooth.
 Remember, your paper will be the color you see in the slurry.
-If you want to add color, now is the time.
+If you want to add food coloring, now is the time.

 Immerse a frame into the paste, with the screen on the bottom.
 While it’s covered with the pulp, keep the frame as level as possible.
 Slowly move the frame back and forth until there is an even layer of pulp covering the top of the screen.
 Slowly pick up the frame out of the water.
 Smooth out any areas that are still chunky or lumped together.
 Allow the screen to drip over the basin and them move to a safe place to begin drying.
 Repeat the procedure with additional frames.